alexanderkozlenko/cotopaxi/.github/README.md

 ## About

-A toolset for deploying data packages to Azure Cosmos DB as part of a cloud-native application, designed for integration with Continuous Integration and Continuous Delivery (CI/CD) pipelines.
+A toolset for deploying data to Azure Cosmos DB as part of a cloud-native application, designed for straightforward integration with Continuous Integration and Continuous Delivery (CI/CD) pipelines.
 The package model is based on the Common Data Model (CDM) and the Open Packaging Conventions (OPC) standards.

 ## Packages